theharveyz/cms/intl.en-US/User Guide/Custom monitoring/Report monitoring data.md

 -   **Signature algorithm**

-    Currently, only the HMAC-SHA1 signature algorithm is supported.
+    CloudMonitor only supports the HMAC-SHA1 signature algorithm.

     1. Prepare an Alibaba Cloud AccessKey pair.

-        To generate a digital signature for an API request, you must use an AccessKey pair that is composed of an AccessKey ID and an AccessKey Secret.
+        To generate a digital signature for an API request, you must use an AccessKey pair that consists of the AccessKey ID and AccessKey Secret.
 You can use an existing AccessKey pair or create a new one.
-The AccessKey pair must be in the **Active** state.
+The AccessKey pair must be in **Active** status.

     2. Generate a signature string for the request.

-        An API signature string consists of the Method, Header, and Body fields of an HTTP request.
+        An API signature string consists of the Method, Header, and Body fields of the HTTP request.

-        ```
+        ``` {#codeblock_lk9_0p2_umf}
         SignString = VERB + "\n"
                      + CONTENT-MD5 + "\n"
                      + CONTENT-TYPE + "\n"